How to Supercharge Your B2B SaaS Sales

 One way of doing this is to offer them something of value for free.
 For example, if you're looking to sell them software that helps them seamlessly create commercial proposals, you could give them a complimentary PandaDoc commercial proposal template.
 Or, if you're selling a CRM system, you could give them a free trial of your product.

 Another way to build relationships is to keep in touch with your leads, even if they're not ready to buy your product.
-You can send them helpful articles or invite them to webinars.
+You can send them helpful articles on proposal management software or invite them to webinars.

 4. Understand their needs